5 questions to ask your underperforming employee

 If you framed the question as “What do you need to do better?” the underperforming employee may offer up long-term solutions.
 These won’t immediately resolve pressing performance issues like missed deadlines or unmet quotas.

 Providing short-term solutions like moving a problematic client will won’t eradicate disengagement.
 (It usually runs deeper than one bad apple client.)
 But it can fix those pressing problems.
 And it shows the employee that you’re willing to help—and that you care about his or her well-being.
 This will help build trust, which is the foundation for any successful relationship.
-In fact, “trustworthy” was a top trait of great managers in our recent People Management Survey.
+In fact, “trustworthy” was a top trait of great managers in our recent People Management Study.

 2. What is the most defeating/motivating part of your job?